OfficeDev/office-js-docs-pr/docs/outlook/one-outlook.md

 ## Test your add-in in the new Outlook on Windows

 Test your Outlook web add-in in the new Outlook on Windows today!
-To switch to the new Outlook on Windows that's in preview, you must:
+To switch to the new Outlook on Windows that's in preview, you must meet the following requirements.

-- Have an Exchange-backed Microsoft 365 work or school account.
+- Have a Microsoft 365 work or school account connected to Exchange Online.
 The new client doesn't currently support on-premises, hybrid, or sovereign Exchange accounts.

 - Have a minimum OS installation of Windows 10 Version 1809 (Build 17763).

 - Be a member of the [Office Insider Program](https://insider.office.com/join/windows).

-To help you sign up and install the desktop client, see [Getting started with the new Outlook for Windows](https://support.microsoft.com/office/656bb8d9-5a60-49b2-a98b-ba7822bc7627).
+To help you sign up and install the Outlook desktop client, see [Getting started with the new Outlook for Windows](https://support.microsoft.com/office/656bb8d9-5a60-49b2-a98b-ba7822bc7627).

 For guidance on how to sideload your add-in, see [Sideload Outlook add-ins for testing](sideload-outlook-add-ins-for-testing.md).